P2PLearning/DSA/homeworks/README.md

 # How to submit my homework?

-Put your code in a file with format: *FirstName-LastName.txt*, for example, HienTo.txt.
+Put your code in a file with format: *FirstName-LastName.txt*, for example, Hien-To.txt.

 Put your file under the corresponding folder: *homework/week<i>/FirstName-LastName.txt*